BMW X5 2025 review | A large and luxurious SUV

 What is the BMW X5?

-• The best all-rounder: If you’re happy with diesel, we’d recommend going for a BMW X5 in entry-level xDrive30d xLine specification.
-It offers excellent performance in conjunction with sensible running costs for a large luxury SUV and, even in standard xLine trim, it comes with plenty of kit; features include heated seats, the 12.3-inch iDrive media system, LED headlights, air suspension, Bluetooth connectivity and wireless phone charging.
+• If you want the best all-rounder and are happy with a diesel engine, we’d recommend going for a BMW X5 xDrive30d in entry-level xLine trim.
+It strikes a strong balance between performance and running costs for a large SUV, and even in standard xLine specification it’s generously equipped.
+Key features include heated seats, a 12.3-inch digital driver display, a 14.9-inch touchscreen infotainment system, LED headlights, air suspension, wireless phone charging and an automatic tailgate.

 Lewis Kingston